 As you head back into the office, now is a perfect time to set new, better routines.
 The first step is asking yourself whether you’re making time for what matters to you.
 Whether the answer is yes, no, or somewhere in between isn’t what matters most.
 The important thing here is to have a clear answer.

-Set aside at 15-20 minutes at the start of your week to proactively plan what you want to accomplish before the end of the week and 15-20 minutes at the end of each week to journal what you accomplished and what got in your way.
+Set aside 15-20 minutes at the start of your week to proactively plan what you want to accomplish before the end of the week.
+Then schedule 15-20 minutes at the end of each week to journal what you accomplished and what got in your way.

 This process will teach you a lot about your priorities, work habits, and roadblocks.
+As you do this week after week, be on the lookout for recurring trends.
 Plus, it’ll give you a list of your accomplishments that may come in handy when it comes time for your performance review.

 2. Lightly audit your calendar

-We saw our calendars get full to the brim with new meetings when workplaces moved to remote work.
+We saw our calendars fill to the brim with new meetings when workplaces moved to remote work.
 So going back to the office is the right time to try a lightweight calendar audit to help you find opportunities to spend your time more effectively.

 Start by choosing a representative week on your calendar and printing that week (or saving it as a PDF you can mark up).
 Then you’ll want to rate each of your meetings 1-5 in order of importance.